signalogic/SigSRF_SDK/mediaTest_readme.md

 Stream groups are groupings of input streams, related by call participants, analytics criteria, or other association.
 For detailed information about how stream groups function and how [streamlib](#user-content-streamgroups) operates, see [Stream Groups](#user-content-streamgroups) below.

-mediaMin enables stream groups with the 0x400 flag in the command line -dN options argument.
+mediaMin enables stream groups with the 0x400 flag in the -dN command line argument.
 When enabled mediaMin's default behavior is to assign all streams from the same input source (e.g. a pcap file, UDP port, etc) to a group.
 Other command line options can be used to modify this.

 The mediaMin command below processes an input pcap containing two (2) AMR-WB 12650 bps RTP streams, of which the first stream creates three (3) additional dynamic RTP streams, for a total of five (5) RTP streams.